 James 5:16 NIV

-But before getting to carried away with what prayer can do for you, take note of a couple of things.
-Within the context of this passage the prayer talked about is prayer offered for others, not self.
+But before getting too carried away with what prayer can do for you, take note of a couple of things.
+Within the context of this passage, the prayer talked about is prayer offered for others, not self.
 And the prayer is coming from a righteous person, not just from anyone.
-But if I am striving for personal holiness (1 Pet 1:16), and I am praying for others, I should expect that my prayer would be effective; that it will make a real difference in people’s lives.
-What a privilege God has granted us, to be an active part of his activity on the earth.
+But if I am striving for personal holiness (1 Pet 1:16), and I am praying for others, I should expect that my prayer will be effective and that it will make a real difference in people’s lives.
+What a privilege God has granted us.
+To be an active part of his activity on the earth.